dimitry-lzs/hciWeb/documents/userManual.md

 The solar panels on top of the tent need sunlight to generate energy.
 Check the `Sun Exposure` value on this page to see if the panels are producing enough energy.

 #### Energy Management
-The blue box in the center of the page shows **current energy capacity and consumption**.
+The green box in the center of the page shows **current energy capacity and consumption**.
 If capacity exceeds consumption, the text will be green.
 If not, the text will be red, indicating the need to **enable power-saving mode**.
-- To enable power-saving mode, press the yellow button.
+- **To enable power-saving mode**, press the switch that has a battery icon.
+- Once you have pressed the switch, you will notice AC to be automatically turned off, and your energy consumption to drop.

 #### Air-Conditioning
 This page gives you access to adjust **Air-Conditioning settings**.
-1. Using the switch you can toggle AC on/off.
+To use the Air Condition follow these instructions.
+1. To turn the AC ON/OFF, use the switch at the top of AC's container.
-2. Next, you have to select whether you want AC to transmit cold or warm air, by clicking on the corresponding option in the combobox.
+2. Next, you have to select whether you want AC to transmit cold or warm air, by using the corresponding switch.
+When you are in cold mode, the switch will be blue, and when in heat mode the switch will be red.
-3. Finally, adjust the slider to you desired temperature.
-AC you will start make you feel more comfortable!
+3. Finally, virtually sliding on the slider, select your desired temperature.

+AC you will start now making you feel more comfortable!

 <img src='./screenshots/EnergyManagement.png' width=60% style='border: 1px solid black;'>

 ---
-<div style="page-break-after: always;"></div>

 ### Checking the Weather
 Weather page is designed to inform you about the environmental conditions outside the tent.
 In detail you can get information about: